sclokie/roh/README.md

 # Instructions
 - Create a python venv and install required components
-- Provide the following files to the command line:
+- Provide the following files to the command line
-    -